Penalties for Driving Without Insurance in Ohio

 Ohio requires all drivers to carry insurance — and if you're caught without it, the penalties are steep.

-The state may temporarily revoke your driver's license, license plates and vehicle registration, plus charge a reinstatement fee of up to $660.
 You also might need to ask your insurer to file an SR-22 form on your behalf for up to five years.
-Violate these requirements, and the state may impound or sell your vehicle.
+Violate these requirements, and the state could impound or sell your vehicle.

 Penalties for driving without insurance

-Ohio takes car insurance seriously, and driving without it could be costly.
-If caught driving while uninsured, the state may decide to suspend your driving privileges, charge fees to reinstate them, and even impound or sell your car.
+Ohio takes car insurance seriously.
+If you’re caught driving while uninsured, the state may suspend your driving privileges, charge fees to reinstate them and even impound or sell your car.

 If you don't have car insurance, you should get quotes from at least three companies.
 You'll need to buy at least the minimum liability coverage and carry proof of the policy — such as an insurance ID card — while driving.
 The minimum limits are: